-Sometimes the new role requires a new mindset, approach, or leadership skills.
+Sometimes the new role requires a new mindset, skillset, approach, or leadership skills.

-Executive leadership coaching is a proven tool for addressing these challenges and elevating performance.
+Executive coaching is a proven tool for addressing challenges and elevating leader performance.

-Executive leadership coaching typically starts with a process to ensure the right coach is matched with the executive.
+Coaching for performance typically starts with a process to ensure a leader is matched with the right executive coach.

-Today, technology has made virtual coaching more accessible than ever before, so executives can connect with a coach with expertise in their particular challenge or focus, regardless of where they’re located.
-Virtual executive coaching also offers professional development for busy senior leaders in smaller time increments, on a flexible schedule, at their convenience.
+Today, technology has made virtual, on-demand coaching more accessible than ever before, so executives can connect with a coach who has expertise in their particular industry, challenge, language, or focus area, regardless of where both parties are located.
+It also offers busy senior leaders an opportunity for development in smaller time increments, on a flexible schedule, at their convenience.

-To ensure the coaching engagement is successful, the coach and the coachee may work together to decide on goals, discuss ways to measure success, and agree to expectations on things such as confidentiality ahead of time.
-These meetings can take place in-person or virtually.
+Either way, to ensure the coaching engagement is successful, the coach and the coachee should work together to decide on goals, discuss ways to measure success, and agree to expectations on things such as confidentiality ahead of time.

-The coach then works with the leader one-on-one, either in-person or virtually, over a period of several months to help them apply what they already know, discover new perspectives and resources, and increase their self-awareness and ability to meet new challenges.
+The executive coach then works with the leader one-on-one, either in-person or more commonly, via teleconference, over a period of several months to help them apply what they already know, discover new perspectives and resources, and increase their self-awareness and ability to meet new challenges.

 Watch our webinar, Building Resilience and Leadership in the Context of Crisis & Telework, and learn practical ways to enhance personal and team resilience and effectiveness during times of crisis.

-The coaching wraps up with a final meeting between the coach, executive, and the direct boss or HR leader if applicable.
-Progress towards goals is discussed, remaining challenges are identified and next steps for the leader’s ongoing support and development are clearly identified.
+A coaching for performance engagement typically wraps up with a final meeting between the coach, executive, and the direct boss or HR leader if applicable.
+Progress towards goals is discussed, remaining challenges are noted, and next steps for the leader’s ongoing support and development are clearly identified.

-Finding a good coach isn’t just about the coach’s credentials.
+Finding a good executive coach isn’t just about the coach’s credentials.
 For a one-to-one coaching partnership to work, a strong match on several fronts is required.
-An executive coach who worked well for a colleague, for instance, may not be the best choice for you.
+An executive coach who worked well for one leader, for instance, may not be the best choice for another.

 Here’s what you need to know about choosing a coach and establishing a solid partnership.

-As you get underway, the 2 of you will likely have a face-to-face or virtual meeting to get a good feel for each other and begin to build rapport and trust.
-You’ll want to make your goals and expectations as clear as possible; the coach will also be clear about their approach and expectations.
+Once the pair is matched, as the coaching engagement gets underway, the coach and coachee will likely have a face-to-face or virtual meeting to get a good feel for each other and begin to build rapport and trust.
+They should make goals and expectations as clear for each other as possible.

-You’ll want to consider the practical aspects of your coaching relationship by asking these 4 questions:
+To get the most from executive coaching for performance, you’ll want to consider the practical aspects of the coaching relationship by asking these 4 questions:

 - How will coaching sessions take place?
-One benefit of executive coaching is that professional coaches can work with you in many ways: face-to-face meetings, virtually, by email or in combinations of these.
-Think about your preferences and talk to the coach about the ways they with clients.
+One benefit of executive coaching is that professional coaches can work with you in many ways: face-to-face meetings, virtually, by email, or in combinations of these.
+The leader should consider their own preferences and availability and talk to the coach about the ways they prefer to work with clients.

 - What kind of schedule will work best?
-Talk about the frequency of coaching sessions, but also consider when and how the coach is available to you at other times.
-Is the coach accessible when you need to report and acknowledge progress, or discuss barriers and problems, or get questions answered about the process?
+Talk about the frequency of coaching sessions, but also consider when and how the coach is available at other times.
+Should the coach also be accessible to report and acknowledge progress, or discuss barriers and problems, or get questions answered about the process?

 - How is confidentiality handled?
-Coaching requires you to reveal a lot about yourself and your organization, and it’s only effective if you’re willing and able to do so.
+Coaching requires you to reveal a lot about yourself and your organization, and it’s only effective if confidentiality is ensured.

 - How are fees and payments handled?
-Even if coaching isn’t paid out of your pocket, you should understand the financial arrangement.
 Do any coaching services incur additional costs?
 Under what conditions are you charged for cancelled appointments?
 What happens if you’re forced to discontinue the coaching engagement?

 Remember, executive coaching is a 2-way relationship.
-You have your responsibilities and the coach has theirs.
-Your job is to take an active role in the process and to be receptive to new ways of understanding yourself, to new perspectives and to new ways of acting.
+Each side has responsibilities to make the engagement successful.
+A leader’s job is to take an active role in the process and be receptive to new perspectives and to new ways of acting.

 Indicators That Executive Coaching Is Successful